International Shipments

 If you ship from the US to Canada using USPS First-Class Mail International, Priority Mail International, or Priority Mail Express International, you have the option to create a Delivered Duty Paid (DDP) shipment.

 When you create a DDP shipment, you will be charged a flat fee to pay duties or taxes in advance so that your recipient does not have to pay them upon delivery.
-The fee is determined by the USPS international service you select:
+The fee is $9.95 for all eligible services.

 Example Response